FAQ

 Do I need to know AI/ML?

 No. You don't train models, fine-tune, or deal with embeddings.
-You build a regular web app with React, TypeScript, and SQL.
-The framework handles the agent integration — routing messages, running actions, syncing state.
-You write standard web code and the agent just works.
+You build a regular web app — and on the hosted version, you barely build anything at all.
+The framework handles the agent integration: routing messages, running actions, syncing state.

 Can I migrate an existing app to agent-native?